-BRIEFLY TOLD PHONE 37
+BRIEFLY TOLD

-and baby.
-Wallace, returned to their home in Dallas Monday morning after a weekend vis- them. it here in the home of her parents, Mr. and Mrs. Max Witt.
+and baby, Wallace, returned to their home in Dallas Monday morning after a weekend visit here in the home of her parents, Mr. and Mrs. Max Witt.

 Mr. and Mrs. J. B. Popalio and children, Annell and Katherine, returned Sunday night from a nice vacation trip.
 While away they visited relatives at Houston, Livingston and Tyler, Texas; and Shrevesport, Louis-